 Resurgence Mitigation Plan Overview

 |Actions to Combat a Resurgence of COVID-19||Regional Resurgence Plan|

 Governor Pritzker and the IDPH have established a menu of mitigation options to be followed if there is a resurgence of COVID-19.
 The guidance is organized by risk level with health metrics to determine if additional mitigation is needed.
 The State has expanded Illinois into 11 regions for a more granular approach to prevent spread.
 Geneva is part of Region 8, West Suburban.

 Preventing Workplace Exposure

-Face coverings are required in public places or when working.
-The Illinois Department of Public Health has published Guidance on the Use of Face Masks and FAQs for Businesses Concerning Use of Face Coverings During COVID-19 to help with compliance.
+The Kane County Health Department has published a toolkit to support employers in preventing the spread of COVID-19 at the workplace.
+The Illinois Department of Public Health has published Guidance on the Use of Face Masks and FAQs for Businesses Concerning Use of Face Coverings to help with compliance.
 IDPH has also provided strategies for preventing workplace exposure for non-healthcare settings.

 Last Updated: Nov.
 12, 2020